 Maturation includes all transformations between the end of primary fermentation and the removal of yeast from the beer in preparation for packaging.
 During maturation, the full flavor of the beer develops as any remaining compounds are reduced, either by the continuing action of the yeast or by other organic chemical pathways.

-The beer is chilled and “cellared” like wine for approximately 2-4 weeks (depending upon the beer style) in storage tanks before it is packaged (in kegs, bottles, or cans) and distributed.
+The beer is chilled and “cellared” like wine for approximately 2-4 weeks (depending upon the beer style) in "storage tanks" before it is packaged at our brewery into kegs, bottles, or cans.
+To preserve maximum freshness, finished beers are placed in our onsite cold-storage room, where they are kept at 4° Celsius for a short time until they are delivered directly to our customers in Hong Kong.